“A single event can awaken within us a stranger totally unknown to us. To live is to be slowly born.” — Antoine de Saint-Exupery

-Narayanan Krishnan (pictured on the left) is an award-winning chef from Madurai, Tamil Nadu in India.
-He has worked with prestigious hotels for many years, including the Taj Hotels in Bangalore, and was on the short list for an elite job in Switzerland.
+Narayanan Krishnan is an award-winning chef from Madurai, Tamil Nadu in India.
+He worked with prestigious hotels for many years, including the Taj Hotels in Bangalore, and was on the short list for an elite job in Switzerland.
 Until something happened, something that compelled him to make a dramatic turn toward the extraordinary.

 Krishnan describes the moment everything changed.
 While on a visit to see his family, he says.
 "I saw a very old man, literally eating his own human waste out of hunger.
 I went to a nearby hotel and asked them what was available.
 They had idli, which I bought and gave to the old man.
 Believe me, I had never seen a person eating so fast, ever.
 As he ate the food, his eyes were filled with tears.
 Those were tears of happiness."

 That was in 2002.
 As a result of that singular crystallizing moment, Krishnan quit his job as a chef and began feeding meals to the homeless in Madurai.
 The next year he founded the Akshaya Trust, a nonprofit that today serves breakfast, lunch and dinner to hundreds of indigent and elderly people in Madurai.

 To me, Krishnan is a great example of a soul waking up.
 How many times before this had he walked past the homeless and the hungry on the streets of Madurai?
 Probably hundreds.
 But this time instead of merely looking, he dared to really see them, and (more importantly) to see the beauty of God in them.

 As Mother Teresa famously said of the people she served, "Each one of them is Jesus in disguise."
 But to willingly see the world in this way takes a great deal of courage, because we intuitively know that if we do then life will not be about us anymore.
 It will be about something greater, a Noble Cause that has captured our heart and broken it wide open.